kyma-project/kyma/docs/04-operation-guides/operations/10-backup-kyma.md

 We recommend that you back up your volumes periodically with the [VolumeSnapshot API resource](https://kubernetes.io/docs/concepts/storage/volume-snapshots/#volumesnapshots), which is provided by Kubernetes.
 You can use your snapshot to provision a new volume prepopulated with the snapshot data, or restore the existing volume to the state represented by the snapshot.

 Taking volume snapshots is possible thanks to [Container Storage Interface (CSI) drivers](https://kubernetes-csi.github.io/docs/), which allow third-party storage providers to expose storage systems in Kubernetes.
 The driver must be specified in the VolumeSnapshotClass resource.
 Kyma clusters usually have a default VolumeSnapshotClass available.
-If you use the default resource, you don't have to confgure the driver.
+If you use the default resource, you don't have to configure the driver.

 ## Create On-Demand Volume Snapshots